Before juicing that first Kale, you’ll have to read this article and avoid these mistakes.

-- Cyanogenic glycosides (or cyanide) found in the pits of apple, plum, peaches, apricots and cherries can be fatal if consumed in large doses.
-Don’t forget to remove the seeds prior to juicing these fruits.
+- Cyanogenic glycosides (or cyanide) found in the pits of apple, plum, peaches, apricots, and cherries can be fatal if consumed in large doses.
+Don’t forget to remove the seeds before juicing these fruits.

-- Goitrogens that are found in cruciferous vegetables such as cabbage, broccoli, kale, mustard seeds and cabbage can hamper the function of the thyroid gland particularly when eaten (or in our case chugged) raw in large doses.
+- Goitrogens that are found in cruciferous vegetables such as cabbage, broccoli, Kale, mustard seeds, and cabbage can hamper the function of the thyroid gland mainly when eaten (or in our case chugged) raw in large doses.

 I could go on and on with this list.
-But I’ll stop here because I just wanted to illustrate the importance of variety when juicing because not only will you get all the vitamins and antioxidants that you’ll need.
+But I’ll stop here because I just wanted to illustrate the importance of variety when juicing.
+After all, not only will you get all the vitamins and antioxidants that you’ll need.

 2. Gulping it down as fast as you can

-That is why you need recipes when starting off.
+That is why you need recipes when starting.

-One way to enjoy your juice is by sitting down on your sofa with your favourite book in hand.
+One way to enjoy your juice is by sitting down on your sofa with your favorite book in hand.

-Smelling it like you would an expensive wine then savouring the flavour with your tongue as you drink it slowly.
+Smelling it like you would an expensive wine then savoring the flavor with your tongue as you drink it slowly.